amnahkhatun/frontend-prep-cheatsheet/README.md

 - HTTP can run on the top of any reliable connection-oriented protocol such as TCP, SCTP.
 When a client sends HTTP request to the server, a TCP connection is open between the client and server and after getting the response the TCP connection gets terminated, each HTTP request open separate TCP connection to the server, for e.g. if client send 10 requests to the server the 10 separate HTTP connection will be opened. and get closed after getting the response/fallback.

-Service worker

-- In simple and plain words, it’s a script that browser runs in the background and has whatsoever no relation with web pages or the DOM, and provide out of the box features.
-It also helps you cache your assets and other files so that when the user is offline or on slow network.

-Some of these features are proxying network requests, push notifications and background sync.
-Service workers ensure that the user has a rich offline experience.

-Web worker

-- Web Workers are a simple means for web content to run scripts in background threads.
-The worker thread can perform tasks without interfering with the user interface.
-In addition, they can perform I/O using XMLHttpRequest (although the responseXML and channel attributes are always null) or fetch (with no such restrictions).

-`performance.now()`

 **singleton design pattern**